Pavin Smith Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 20th in MLB.
+- The Red Sox pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Red Sox have a 4.76 team ERA that ranks 25th across all league pitching staffs.
+- The Red Sox have the 24th-ranked team ERA across all league pitching staffs (4.69).

-- The Red Sox give up the fourth-most home runs in baseball (72 total, 1.4 per game).
+- Red Sox pitchers combine to give up the fourth-most home runs in baseball (73 total, 1.4 per game).

-- Whitlock gets the start for the Red Sox, his fourth of the season.
-He is 1-2 with a 6.19 ERA and 11 strikeouts in 16 2/3 innings pitched.

-- In his most recent time out on Saturday, April 22, the right-hander tossed four innings against the Milwaukee Brewers, allowing five earned runs while surrendering eight hits.
+- His most recent appearance was on Tuesday against the Los Angeles Angels, when the righty went six innings, surrendering one earned run while giving up three hits.

-- In three games this season, the 26-year-old has a 6.19 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .311 to his opponents.
+- In nine games this season, the 26-year-old has a 4.99 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .242 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.